Soccer fans will be familiar with the well-known rules of soccer, like handball. But what about the soccer rules no one knows?

 7. You can’t touch the ball twice from a penalty

 From a penalty, you can’t touch the ball twice.
-So, you can’t take a touch and then shot the ball into the goal.
+So, you can’t take a touch and then shoot the ball into the goal.
 A penalty must be taken with one touch, the shot.

 Even if you shoot and the ball hits the frame and comes back, you can’t touch the ball a second time.

 You score an easy rebound.
-This is a goal because the goalie touched the ball after your first touch.
+This goal is because the goalie touched the ball after your first touch.

 8. You can’t set up your own back pass